honestrox logo

 10. Only go to places that let me book online

+Ok, you caught me; I still do this.
 I don’t blink twice if I have to get a wax at a place that’s 20 minutes further, as long as they let me book an appointment online.
-There’s no way I’m going to pick up a phone, try to coordinate on the spot with the host on the available time slots and talk about the options I want to have.
+There’s no way I will pick up a phone, try to coordinate on the spot with the host on the available time slots, and talk about the options I want to have.
 I’ll skip all of that; thank you very much.

 I don’t understand how in this day and age, there are service-based businesses that do not accept online bookings.
 It’s so mind-blowing to me that it feels somehow fishy.

-These are the top 10 things I do because of social anxiety, but I’m sure plenty of others will make you laugh.
+These are the top 10 things I do because of social anxiety, but plenty of others will make you laugh.

 The easiest way to start managing your social anxiety is to laugh at what it makes you do and then take steps to work through it.

 Social anxiety is no joke; I know because I’ve lived with it for many years.
-But I can laugh at some of the things it made me do because if I don’t, I’ll give it too much power over me.
+But I can laugh at some of the things it made me do because I’ll give it too much power over me if I don’t.

 What things have you done because of social anxiety that make you chuckle?